Kvkthecreator/rightnow-agent-app-monorepo-skeleton/codex/tasks/task_template.md

 ```
 Write your full prompt to Codex here, as if you're asking a smart assistant to do the work.
 Include specifics like function names, structure expectations, or anti-patterns to avoid.

+Also:
+- Log reasoning, iterations, and accepted/rejected decisions into `codex/sessions/<task-name>-session.md`
+- If multiple versions or drafts are relevant, save them in `codex/drafts/<descriptive-name>.tsx`
+- Use the task file name `codex/tasks/<task-name>.md` as reference context
 ```

 ## 🗂 Context